One night a funny thing happened.

 I was stuck.
 My nose hurt.
 I had failed Master.

 After a long time the door opened.
-For a moment I thought it was one of the Bad Men come to hurt me, so I prepared to bite.
-It was only Master.
-I thought he would be angry with me for not chasing the Bad Men off.
-But he wasn’t.
-He knelt down and cuddled me.
+I thought it was one of the Bad Men come to hurt me, so I prepared to bite them again.
+But it was only Master.
+I thought he would be angry, but he knelt down and cuddled me.

-Master didn’t seem to care though.
-He went straight to his room.
-I followed.
+Master went straight to his room and I followed.
 He sat on the floor, at the same spot where I could smell the bad food smells, and slid a knife from the kitchen between the floorboards.
-He wiggled the metal and lifted one up I was shocked.
+He wiggled the metal and lifted one up.
+I was shocked.
 I didn’t know anyone could dig up the floor.
 Master is clever.

 I was glad Master wasn’t angry, but I’d been too timid.
-A good dog would have barked and chased off the Bad Men.
 Next time I will bark, and be brave.

 Our new home is much smaller, and there is no garden.
 It is white and pale blue outside.
 Other people live in the same building with us, three females and a male.
 Master and I stay in the top floor, in the attic.